MubasharNisar/backen-assessment/README.md

   Made a search form for actors and I assumed that it means search movies of certain actor.
   No user auth system
   Because haven't user/actor/director email so identified them based in thier name.
 If user name repeated I considered it the existing user same for actor and director.
+  Erd diagram is there on root path please check that as well.